PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-*  ease availability of the functionality, which You are Searching, in the Start should be valued the same as Phishing attack.
+*  ease availability of the functionality, which You are Searching, in the Start could be valued similarly as Phishing attack.
 *  functionality providers has to persuade their Users that they are working in specific country and order, which would help to see the possible consequences of using such Service.
 *  conducting Risk analysis to the Data of the Application would easily show the possible consequences.
-*  control of functionality of the system should be distributed into different roles with to role aligned privileges.
+*  control of functionality of the system should be distributed to specific role aligned privileges.
 *  organisational and technical control, documentation/legislation are required for sending or leaving notice(s) of unknown and uncontrollable access to the system and it's Data.
-Integrity of such information should be preserved.
+Integrity of such information require to be preserved.
 ```

 ```